AdamBoley/Fleet-Command/README.md

 For strings, I tried several methods, such as string concatenation, but I ran into under-indentation and over-indentation errors.
 I found that indenting one tab and 2 spaces or 6 spaces solved this, but then noted that mixing spaces and tabs is not allowed in Python.
 This also produced very messy code.
 I eventually resorted to shortening my print statements so that none went over 79 characters.
 Whilst initially annoying, after a while I determined that I had probably been too verbose with my text.
 Reducing line lengths forced me to be clearer and more concise.

+When playing the game, there is no way to exit the terminal unless via a keyboard interrupt.
+If the player loses the game and chooses not to replay it, they will instead be taken back to the main function.
+This functions sort of like the main menu of a video game, although with the only real option being to start the game.
+This is by design - my Mentor said that any situations where the code can stop executing may allow users to access and modify the code via the terminal.
+Though users are not able to change the source code in this way, I considered that such situations were best avoided, hence the continuous loop to main.

 During development, I chose to use longer commit messages rather than shorter ones, as feedback from my JavaScript and Front-end projects noted that my commit messages there had been too short.
 Whilst the commit messages in this project may be longer than 50 characters, I considered this to be better and more descriptive than shorter, potentially less descriptive messages.

+During the last stage of development, where I making final adjustments, I noted that the input validation for the tactic selection in fight_engagement had been improperly implemented, causing a crash when the input was not a number.
+This was fixed by wrapping the extant try / except statements in a while loop and adding break keywords.

 # Flow Chart